remarkjs/remark-git-contributors/readme.md

 -   `limit`: number.
 Only render the top `<limit>` contributors, sorted by commit count.
 By default, all contributors are included.
 -   `contributors`: array or module id, see above.
 -   `cwd`: working directory from which to resolve `contributors` module (if any).
 Defaults to [`cwd`](https://github.com/vfile/vfile#vfilecwd) of the markdown file, falling back to `process.cwd()` if it doesn't resolve.
+-   `appendIfMissing`: boolean.
+Inject Contributors section if there is none.
+Default is `false`.

 ## Install